-Details of the committees created within the Board of Directors, the General and Supervisory Board and the Executive Board, where applicable, and the place where the rules on the functioning thereof is available.
+Details of the committees created within the Board of Directors, the General and Supervisory Board and the Executive Board, where applicable, and the place where the rules on the functioning there-of is available.

 The Board of Directors has created an Executive Committee, in which it has delegated the daily management of the company.

-Given the small size of the company (bearing in mind the provisions of Article 413/2 of the CSC (the Portuguese Companies Code), the limited number of members of the Board of Directors - 7 -, the functions performed by its Audit Committee, and the number of the Directors that are part of the Executive Committee (3) and the Audit Committee (3), the Board considered that the appointment of any of the indicative special committees is not justifiable.
+Given the small size of the company (bearing in mind the provisions of Article 413/2 of the CSC (the Portuguese Companies Code)), the limited number of members of the Board of Directors - 7 -, the functions performed by its Audit Committee, and the number of the Directors that are part of the Executive Committee (3) and the Audit Committee (3), only remaining one independent director, the Board considered that the appointment of any of the indicative special committees is not justifiable.